wazo-platform/wazo-doc/source/system/xivo-confgend/developer.rst

    #!/usr/bin/env python
    # -*- coding: utf-8 -*-
-   # Copyright 2016 by Avencall
+   # Copyright 2016 The Wazo Authors  (see the AUTHORS file)
    # SPDX-License-Identifier: GPL-3.0+

    from setuptools import setup